zonemaster/zonemaster/docs/specifications/functional-tests/Behavior-TP/behavior01.md

 ### Ordered description of steps to be taken to execute the test case

-1. A standard query for the domain is made
+1. A standard query for the domain is made (zonemaster-cli afnics.fr)
 2. If the query don’t receive an RCODE NXDOMAIN, the test returns with FAIL

 ### Outcome(s)